He’s not the one: 5 Godly Signs To Watch Out For In a Relationship

 While I do think that a relationship eventually leaves the honeymoon stage and becomes a constant part of your life, I want you to understand that certain things shouldn’t just happen to charm you the first 3 months.
 And it is your job to determine what type of relationship you want.

 Instead, thank God for ending things early so that you only cry for two weeks instead of two months.
-We have to understand that God knows us better than we do and will match us with the man that is best for us.
-That man won’t lose interest and treat us well forever.
+God knows you better than you do and will match you with the man that is best for you.
+That man won’t lose interest and treat you well forever.

 4. You feel like you have to compromise